 The Book of Acts describes how and when the Disciples first came to realize the restoration of Israel was being fulfilled.
 Acts described how the promised New Spirit was first poured out on Judah (the Jews), and later on the Gentiles.
 But this caused problems as some Jews maintained that the promised salvation was for Israel alone.
 Therefore, they argued that the Gentiles must be converted into Israel through circumcision.
 But as they were debating this, the Apostle James suddenly revealed that the Gentiles who were receiving the Spirit were the descendants of lost Israelites, as they were fulfilling the promised Restoration of Israel: “Brothers, listen to me.
 Simeon has related how God first visited the Gentiles, to take from them a people for his name.
 And with this the words of the prophets agree, just as it is written, “‘After this I will return, and I will rebuild the tabernacle of David that has fallen; I will rebuild its ruins, and I will Restore it, that the rest of mankind may seek the Lord, and all the Gentiles who are called by my name, says the Lord, who makes these things known from of old.”
 Acts 15:13

-IMPORTANT: This prophecy (James quoted) could only be fulfilled by the return of the lost tribes.
-But if someone does not know this prophecy, they would not understand what James was really saying here.
-Throughout the New Testament, the apostles would often quote just a small portion of a prophecy expecting the hearer to already understand the entire prophecy.
-But because many Christians today do not know the Old Testament very well, they do not know prophecies and thus, do not understand what the apostles were really saying.
+IMPORTANT: The prophecy James quoted here could ONLY be fulfilled by the return of the lost tribes.
+But if someone does not know the prophecy, they would not understand what James was really saying.
+Throughout the New Testament, the apostles would often quote a small portion of a prophecy expecting the hearer to already understand the entire prophecy.
+But because so many Christians today do not know the Old Testament very well, they do not know prophecies and thus, do not understand what the apostles were really saying.
 Thus, it is crucial to always read the entire prophecy quoted.
-Here is a larger portion of that prophecy:
+Here is a larger portion of the prophecy James quoted from:

 “Behold, the eyes of the Lord GOD are on the sinful kingdom (the Kingdom of Israel), and I will destroy it from the face of the earth; yet I will not utterly destroy the house of Jacob,” says the Lord.
 For surely I will command, and I will sift the HOUSE OF ISRAEL among all nations, as grain is sifted in a sieve; yet not the smallest pebble shall fall to the ground.
 All the sinners of My people shall die by the sword, who say, ‘the calamity shall not overtake nor confront us.’
 “On that day (a later day) I will raise up the tabernacle of David which has fallen down, and repair its damages; I will raise up its ruins, and rebuild it as in the days of old that they may possess the remnant of Edom, and all the Gentiles who are called by My name,” says the Lord who does this thing.
 “Behold, the days are coming,” says the Lord, “When the plowman shall overtake the reaper, and the treader of grapes him who sows seed; the mountains shall drip with sweet wine, and all the hills shall flow with it.
 I will bring back the captives of my people Israel (lost Tribes)…” Amos 9:8